Grammys 2022: All the best-dressed stars on the red carpet

 With Trevor Noah as host, and performances by Billie Eilish and Olivia Rodrigo, fans can expect to be entertained as stars turn out for the red carpet just a week after the notable 2022 Oscars.

-From Laverne Cox to Toni Cornell, these are the best-dressed celebrities at this year’s Grammys.
+From Laverne Cox to Olivia Rodrigo, these are the best-dressed celebrities at this year’s Grammys.

 Laverne Cox